mihayounas/weshare-milestone5-code-institute/README.md

 # Objective <a name="objective"></a>

 * The major goal is to prove  a high level of expertise in React and connected it to backend Django Rest FrameWork.
+* Real-world social media application that provides a full experience of what a social media app.
+* User Registration.
+* Creating and editing posts.
+* Commenting.
+* Liking.
+* Following other users.

 # UX

 ## User Stories <a name="user"></a>